slowproj/slowdash/Applications/SlowDrip/README.md

     ]
 ```

-This time, the Dripline interfacing is done via a SlowPy control object ('peaches') mapped to an Dripline endpoint.
+The Dripline interfacing is done via a SlowPy control object ('peaches') mapped to an Dripline endpoint.
 The `set()` method of the control object write the value to the endpoint, and `get()` method reads a value.
 In addition, the SlowPy control object can be directly exported to SlowDash GUI for displaying and modifying.
 Also the object implementes some common control functions such as `ramping()`.
 See the "Controls" section of the SlowDash documentation for full details.